-While review recent cases, Darren Chaker found multiple courts determined expungement and sentencing guidelines.
+While reviewing recent cases, Darren Chaker found multiple courts determined expungement and sentencing guidelines.
 One court has already concluded that the set-aside provision contained in California Penal Code § 1203.4 is an expungement under California law.
 The Hidalgo opinion noted that California courts consistently refer to Welfare and Institutions Code § 1772, the set-aside provision for juvenile offenders, “as a rule ‘expunging’ a prior conviction.
 [Citations omitted.]”
 932 F.2d at 807.
 The court concluded both the federal and California definition of “expunge” includes the set-aside language contained in California Welfare and Institutions Code § 1772(a).
-See also, http://darrenchaker.org for additional expungement information.
+See also, http://darrenchaker.us for additional expungement information.
 Nonetheless, the set-aside conviction was “expunged” under USSG § 4A1.2(j) and could not be counted as a prior conviction under the sentencing guidelines.
 Id.

 As explained above, the set-aside provisions of California Penal Code § 1203.4 are nearly identical to those considered in Hidalgo.
 These two set-aside provisions were also described as similar in Adams v.
 United States, 299 F.2d 327, 331 (9th Cir.
 1962).
 Moreover, both California and federal cases refer to California Penal Code § 1203.4 as one of expungement.